cambridge-mlg/hill-mixup/h_mix/README.md

 * `hmix_categorical_soft_labels.csv`: Inference of the categories of the images being mixed, expressed as a [soft label from each annotator](https://arxiv.org/abs/2207.00810) (see Section 4.3.2).
      - We include a processed set of labels in ``, following the [`CIFAR-10S` top-2 clamp with redistribution factor 0.1](https://github.com/cambridge-mlg/cifar-10s/tree/master/cifar10s_data).
      -
 Details on the elicitation interfaces used to collect each dataset are included in the parent directory.
 Further details on participant recruitment are included in our [Supplement]().
+Please start a GitHub issue, or write to Katie Collins (kmc61@cam.ac.uk), with any questions!